Call me on the job on:

 How to repair a fence post safely

-• A repair fence post brace is a temporay post repair used to stabalise the fence during the repair or until the repair can be undertaken safely.
+• A repair fence post brace is a temporary post repair used to stabilise the fence during the repair or until the repair can be undertaken safely.

-• Temporary repair of a fence post is by using a metal repair stake or wooden brace.
+• A temporary repair of a fence post is by using a metal repair stake or wooden brace.

-• A wood fence post repair is the most common fix needed and easily fixed using a replacement post, concrete fence post repair spur, met spike or a metal repair stake.
+• A wood fence post repair is the most common fix needed, easily fixed using a replacement post, concrete fence post repair spur, met spike or a metal repair stake.

-• Ultimate wood fence post repair fence post spur is concrete, cemented 600mm in the ground, securely coach bolted to the wooden post, levelled up & braced.
-Remove & treat rot to reduce decay spreading
+• Ultimate wood fence post repair spur is concrete , cemented 600mm in the ground, securely coach bolted to the wooden post, levelled up & braced.
+Remove rot & treat the base of the remaining wooden post to reduce decay spreading.

 • Stabilise the fence.
 Before repairing a rotten fence post, the fence needs to be stabilised.
 Bracing the fence with timber supports will assist keeping the fence and post in a stationary, upright position whilst undertaking the fence post repair.